 Some people have trouble with regular dental implants.
-That’s why we offer mini dental implants as well.
+That’s why we offer mini dental implants as well in our Phoenix, AZ dental office.
 These use an artificial root and a replacement tooth like regular implants, but the root is much smaller.
 It can be used in places where a regular implant would be too big.
 Because they are smaller and less invasive, they are also good for when a jawbone isn’t thick enough for regular-sized implants.

 Fill Gaps in Smile With Dentures

 Dentures are still a great way to replace a full arch of teeth (all of the teeth on the top or bottom of your mouth).
 This treatment consists of a full arch of replacement teeth in a gum-colored base.
 With the help of a little nontoxic adhesive, you place them snugly over your gums to regain your smile.